RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

     \end{aligned}

-Using the conditional velocity the Froude number can be calculated in the range of (8, 12) and outside that range.
+Using the conditional velocity the Froude number can be calculated in the range of (8, 12) and outside that range:

 .. math::